-- Having a CAMS log book can add value to the vehicle and make it much more readily saleable should the need arise.
+- Having a Motorsport Australia log book can add value to the vehicle and make it much more readily saleable should the need arise.

 Targeted Scrutiny Program in NSW Speed Events

-- Proven invaluable in NSW Supersprint Championships, for example at the last Wakefield Park Round over 70% had CAMS log books and that included a majority of road registered vehicles.
-Also, scrutineering only had to check 30% of the field which meant better quality checks and fewer scrutineers required.
+- Proven invaluable in NSW Supersprint Championships, for example Wakefield Park rounds average over 70% of competitors with log books and this includes a majority of road registered vehicles with log books.
+This means that scrutineering has only to check 30% of the field which means better quality checks, shorter queues and fewer scrutineers required.

-- Administered for NSW Speed Events by the CAMS NSW Scrutiny, Supersprint and Hill Climb Panels.
+- Administered for NSW Speed Events by the Motorsport Australia NSW Scrutiny, Supersprint and Hill Climb Panels.

-- A complete set of event documentation is available free of charge to CAMS NSW affiliated sporting car clubs.
+- A complete set of event documentation is available free of charge to Motorsport Australia NSW affiliated sporting car clubs.

 How Targeted Scrutiny Works

-- Completion and submission of form SSP 05 Declaration & Disclaimer (mandatory with Target Scrutiny in NSW Speed Events) permits vehicles to compete without prior inspection providing they have been approved by admin & scrutineering to do so.
+- Completion and submission of form SSP 05 Declaration & Disclaimer or SSP 07 Self Statement of Vehicle Compliance TSP03EE (mandatory with Target Scrutiny in NSW Speed Events) permits vehicles to compete without prior inspection providing they have been approved by admin & scrutineering to do so.

-- Driver doesn’t queue his vehicle at scrutineering, just brings his helmet & log book with his Scrutineering Check Sheet (form SSP 21) to scrutineering for checking.
+- Driver doesn’t queue his vehicle at scrutineering, just brings his log book and helmet with his Scrutineering Check Sheet (form SSP 21) to scrutineering for checking.
 (It is recommended that a scrutineer familiar with the log book check process be tasked with that duty and provided with a separate area to conduct these checks on ALL the log book drivers.)

 - If vehicle is not required to be audited, (less than the 4th event since last audit or 12 months since last inspection):